radius-project/design-notes/architecture/2024-11-ucp-component-threat-model.md

 The UCP (Universal Control Plane) consists of several important pieces:

 - **Storage Provider**: Radius needs a data store to store all the information related to the resources of the installation.
 UCP keeps the information of resources by converting them to tracked resources.
-On the other hand, available implementations of the Radius Storage Provider:
+Available implementations of the Radius Storage Provider:

   1. Cosmos Database
   2. etcd (in-memory or persistent)
   3. In-Memory storage
   4. PostgreSQL
+  5. apiserver

 - **Secret Provider**: The UCP occasionally needs to create and store secrets.
 Available implementations of the UCP Secret Provider are:

   1. etcd
   2. Kubernetes Secrets
+  3. In-memory

 - **Queue Provider**: This component handles asynchronous operations.
 Whenever an operation that is handled asynchronously is requested, it is added as a message to the queue, which is then processed by the UCP worker.